 Notes

-- I also enjoy the pinquinto beans if can find them.
+1. I also enjoy the pinquinto beans if can find them.
 Rancho Gordo is the brand.
-They are small then pinto beans and creamier when mashed I feel.
+They are small than pinto beans and creamier when mashed I feel.
+This recipe makes six cups cooked beans, drained.
+If each serving is 1/2 cup it can feed 12 as a side dish.
+Although serving sizes vary per person!

 Nutrition